Proud to be a Canadian Company

 1. Where is the service?

-We will need a postal code for the service and, in the case of a delivery, where it is going to give any quote.
-We service all of Ontario, but, sometimes, mileage applies.
+We will need a postal code for the service location and, in the case of a move, an address and postal code for the final destination.
+We service most of Ontario, but, for jobs outside the GTA, some mileage charges may apply.

 2. What is the size of your billiard table?